mjstealey/vault-consul-docker/README.md

 Docker exec into the `client` container as described above.

-Export token (using the initial root token for demostration purposes)
+Export token (using the initial root token for demonstration purposes)

 ```console
 # export VAULT_TOKEN=d0d3e78f-8e5b-3cb3-bc05-d4c117a5645e